 Because of the constant exchange that occurred along trade routes, anything material and immaterial that could be exchanged was.
 Scholars, soldiers, and explorers seeking new information and adventures were common travelers along trade routes: the famous Italian explorer Marco Polo traveled to China with his merchant family; Ibn Battuta, a Muslim scholar and adventurer, recorded his travels as he traded throughout Asia and Africa; and Zhang He, China’s greatest navigator, charted much of Southeast Asia, the eastern coast of Africa, and the southern Pacific for the purpose of stimulating trade during the Ming Dynasty.

-Ideas were exchanged between cultures orally, through books (a common trade item) and other forms of expression as traders and travelers interacted with one another.
+Ideas were exchanged between cultures orally, through books (a common trade item) and other forms of expression as traders and travelers interacted with 1 another.
 Some languages, such as Swahili and Mandarin Chinese, developed out of a need for diverse peoples to speak to each other along trade routes.
 Swahili is termed a “trading language” because it incorporates native African words and Arabic using a simplified grammar meant originally for trade transactions.
 Mandarin Chinese was adopted as the official dialect of the Mongol rulers of the Yuan Dynasty in order to simplify communication between speakers of hundreds of different dialects and separate languages in their vast empire.

 Cartography, or the creation and utilization of maps, evolved significantly as a result of traders’ necessity for accurate maps of trade routes.
 Mapmaking became a major business as people grew more aware of and more curious about the world around them.
 Traders were the most likely travelers in ages past, so that trade routes often served as the basis for further exploration, which stimulated mapmaking.
-The great European explorers of the 15th and 16th centuries were motivated by want of trade to seek new avenues of transport, a famous expedition to the land of “Punt” during the reign of Hatshepsut in ancient Egypt was one of the first recorded explorations in human history, and its description suggests that the expedition’s primary interest was in obtaining new trade items.
+The great European explorers of the 15th and 16th centuries were motivated by want of trade to seek new avenues of transport, a famous expedition to the land of “Punt” during the reign of Hatshepsut in ancient Egypt was 1 of the first recorded explorations in human history, and its description suggests that the expedition’s primary interest was in obtaining new trade items.
 The maps, illustrations, descriptions, and stories from these expeditions were fortunate but secondary results of the push to trade.
 They remain as evidence not only of human achievement, but also of the importance of economic aims in increasing the world’s understanding of itself.

 Trade routes, while generating many benefits, also were the vehicles for various negative aspects of societal change.
 Conflicts about trade routes often arose because of their economic consequences.
 Empires rose and fell because of their dependence on the success of trade routes, and the failure of a trade route or network could lead to socioeconomic devastation: for example, West Africa was permanently and negatively affected when the Saharan trade network waned after Europe discovered nautical routes to Asia, circumventing the African continent.
 Africa was also devastated by slave trade networks in West Africa and in East Africa, where the Arab slave trade flourished during the 19th century.